timurkash/auth/README.md

 To develop the front, `npm run dev` or `yarn dev`

-Environments have to be set
+Environments have to be set in `.env`

+for time-server

 - API_URL

+for keycloak
 - KEYCLOAK_URL
 - REALM
 - CLIENT